Pankaj-Ra/ML-Project-Azure/README.md

-## End to End ML-modular project with deployment
+## End to End ML-modular project with deployment on Azure cloud with Github Actions